jficz/eznap/README.md

 requirement) but the whole point of rolling snapshosts is that they are automated.

 ## How does it work?

-`eznap` uses "labels" to determine the frequency of snapshots.
+`eznap` uses _labels_ to determine the frequency of snapshots.
 The labels are:

-  - frequent (every 15 minutes)
+  - frequent (recommended every 15 minutes)
   - hourly
   - daily
   - weekly
   - monthly

-Lets call this mechanics a _frequency group_.

 _"Zero-configuration"_ means `eznap` itself doesn't have any configuration.
-Everything is driven by zfs _properties_.
+Everything is driven by zfs _properties_, for example `com.sun:auto-snapshot:hourly=8`.

 ### Setup ZFS datasets

-Each dataset that is to be snapshotted must have two properties set:
+Each dataset with `com.sun:auto-snapshot` property set to `true` will be snapshotted with default retention policies:

   - `com.sun:auto-snapshot=true`

+Datasets without this are completely ignored by `eznap`, even for _extraneous snapshot deletion_.

+All labels are enabled by default with default retention policies.
+To disable a specific label:

+  - `com.sun.auto-snapshot:<label>=false`

+To enable a label explicitly (like when the property is inherited):

+  - `com.sun.auto-snapshot:<label>=true`

+To enable a label with a _custom retention policy_:

-  - `com.sun.auto-snapshot:${label}=<true|(integer)>`
+  - `com.sun.auto-snapshot:<label>=<integer>`

-`${label}` is a keyword described above.
-The vaule of the _label_ property must be either `true` or an integer greater than zero.

-`true` means the dataset will participate in the labelled snapshot frequency group with **default** retention policy (see below).

-An Integer means that the dataset will participate as above but with **custom** retention policy with the specified number.
+`<label>` is a keyword described above (`frequent`, `daily`, etc.)

+Setting the property to `0` is permitted and will delete all snapshots with that label.

 ### Retention policy

 Only a limited number of snapshots is kept per each dataset and frequency group.
 The number of snapshots is determined by _retention policy_.

-**DEFAULT** retention policy is set as follows.
+**DEFAULT** retention policies:
-  - frequent = 4
+  - frequent = 96
   - hourly = 48
   - daily = 14
   - weekly = 8
   - monthly = 12

-These vaules are (currently) is hardcoded.
+These vaules are (currently) hardcoded.

-**CUSTOM** retention policy means the number of snapshots in the frequency group is set by the `com.sun:auto-snapshot:${label}` property.
+**CUSTOM** retention policy means the number of snapshots in the frequency group is set by the `com.sun:auto-snapshot:<label>` property.

-It only makes sense to set the vaule to anything above 0.

-When set to `0`, all snapshots in the group will be destroyed.

-When set to anything else then `true` or a positive integer, the dataset will **not** participate in the frequency group and `eznap` will ignore it within the group.
-Any possible snapshots are ignored, too.
+Setting the property to `false` or anything else that `eznap` doesn't understand (like random strings, negative integers, etc.) will disable snapshots for that label (same as if `com.sun:auto-snapshot` was set to `false` or not set at all).

 ## Usage